OSDP Reader Support with Real Mercury Hardware

 1.0 Introduction Mercury is updating all their controllers and supporting peripherals with series 3 hardware revisions (the red coloured boards) and will no longer being supplying the series 2 hardware (green coloured boards).
 However, the series 3 ...

-• Mercury EP-Series - Full Setup and Configuration Guide
+• Mercury LP Series - Full Reference

 1.0 Introduction This section explains how to setup and configure all controller settings and advanced options.
 All these settings can be found either by logging into the controller via a web browser or by accessing the controller's 'internal ...

-• Mercury - EP Series - Full Reference Guide
+• Mercury EP Series - Full Reference

 • Mercury Security Firmware Vulnerability